Vaccinated lives: 5 health experts revel in simple pleasures

 To help fill in the blanks, The Washington Post asked five public health/infectious-diseases experts how they have navigated risk — and how their own lives have changed since getting inoculated.
 They all said they continue to take precautions, wearing masks and social distancing in public.
-All drew their lines in different places but exulted at newfound opportunities for human connection — hugging friends, having dinner parties, even getting real haircuts.
+All drew their lines in different places but exulted at newfound opportunities for human connection — hugging friends, having dinner parties, even getting haircuts.

 Monica Gandhi, a professor of medicine and infectious-diseases expert at the University of California at San Francisco: